alttch/eva3/doc/api_common.rst

 API responses
 -------------

-Each API response (if result is a dict) contain additional *_log* property.
+Each API error response contain additional *_log* property.
 In case of errors it is filled with server warning and error messages:

 .. code-block:: json